Aim of the attendance policy

 A student does not need to miss all contact points for it to constitute an attendance/engagement pattern of concern.
 Similarly, the missed contact points need not be consecutive before it is appropriate to draw the student’s attention to attendance requirements.

 The Compliance Team will take the following action if a student has missed two or more expected points of contact.
 As best practice, the Compliance Team will copy the programme team into communications with the student regarding missed attendance and/or lack of engagement.
 The messages will also highlight how to contact relevant members of support staff.
 Including the lead personal tutors for international students.

-An email message will be sent from the Compliance Team informing the student that they have missed two scheduled contact points and reminding them that active participation is expected on the programme and when a Tier 4 visa is granted, UKVI expect full attendance.
+An email message will be sent from the Compliance Team informing the student that they have missed two scheduled contact points and reminding them that active participation is a programme and visa requirement.

 ii) Four scheduled contact points missed without authorisation